h2oai/h2o-2/h2o-docs/source/tutorial/rf.rst

 #.
 Make a selection from the drop-down "select stat type" list to choose between split criteria.
 Entropy maximizes information gain, where Gini seeks to isolate the dominant category at each node.
 For this example, select Gini.

 #.
-To exclude an attribute from tree building, select it in the "Ignore" section.

-#.
 To correct unbalanced data, use "balance classes" and "sampling strategy".
 For this example, use the default values.